Vyral/base-template/_posts/2019-08-05-the-benefits-of-buying-new-construction.md

 {% include youtube.html %}

 Have you ever thought about buying a new construction home?
 So many of us love our new homes because we are able to get the most current floor plans, trim work, and appliances.
-A home like this also comes with a one-year builder’s warranty, which is another great incentive to buy.
+A home like this, located at 5N287 Switchgrass Ln, Saint Charles, IL 60175, also comes with a one-year builder’s warranty, which is another great incentive to buy.
 According to our friend Bill Pendley with Caliber Home Loans, they can also offer a lower interest rate for one of these homes than what you would find on the market otherwise.